OUR FUTURE Student Network

 - Using the resources that Our Future, and the many related partner organizations, have for you to use.

 - Apply to be part of the “Regional Leaders” team

 How We Can Help

-- Our Future staff will ensure that communication between the schools, in each regional hub, is strong and effective.
+- Our Future staff will ensure that communication between the schools, and across each region, is strong and effective.

 - We will work to ensure that all student participants have access to the tools they need to be successful leaders.